actionhero/www.actionherojs.com/tutorials/servers.md

 ## Options and Attributes

 A server defines `attributes` which define it's behavior.
-Variables like `canChat` are defined here. `options` are passed in, and come from `api.config.servers[serverName]`.
+Variables like `canChat` are defined here. `options` are passed in, and come from `config.servers[serverName]`.
 These can be new variables (like https?) or they can also overwrite the set `attributes`.
 The required attributes are provided in a generated server.

 ## Verbs